Peer Prediction with More Signals than Reports: Distributions beyond the Gaussian

 \subsection{Skewness}

-Skewed models of information capture settings where there is some asymmetry in the tasks.
-To study such settings, we adapt the same noisy signal model as our running Gaussian example, but with a base distribution which is skewed.
+We extend our observations to asymmetric signal distributions by adapting the same noisy signal model as our running Gaussian example, but with a base distribution which is skewed.
 Formally, each agent $i$ receives a signal $X_i$ such that $X_i = Z + Z_i$, where $Z$ is the skewed Normal distribution with mean 0 and variance 1, and $Z_i \sim N(0, 1)$. $Z$ has another parameter, $\alpha$, which controls the skewness of the distribution.
 The magnitude of $\alpha$ increases the magnitude of skewness; moreover, $\alpha < 0$ leads to a left-skewed distribution, and $\alpha > 0$ a right-skewed distribution.
 We study how threshold equilibria move as a function of the parameter $\alpha$.

-As depicted in Figure~\ref{fig:bifurcation-skewed}, we find a unique equilibrium under both OA and DG which shifts toward the longer tail, i.e. the thresholds move from negative to positive as the skewness moves from left to right (and we recover the $\tau = 0$ equilibrium in the original Gaussian model when $\alpha = 0$).
-Thus we expect when there is some asymmetry in the distribution of signals, agents in DG will settle at a threshold that balances out the asymmetry in signal mass.
+As depicted in Figure~\ref{fig:bifurcation-skewed}, we find a unique finite equilibrium under OA, DG (and DMI, by our theoretical results), and RBTS which shifts toward the longer tail, i.e. the thresholds move from negative to positive as the skewness moves from left to right.
+We recover the equilibrium at $\tau = 0$ in the original Gaussian model when $\alpha = 0$.
+Thus we expect when there is asymmetry in the distribution of signals, agents in DG, DMI, and RBTS will settle at a threshold that balances out the asymmetry in signal mass.
 While we observe the same high-level dynamics for OA, these equilibria are unstable and so we still expect agents will move toward an uninformative consensus.
-For DMI, meanwhile, we note that the same equilibria will occur as DG by our theoretical results.
-Moreover, given the behavior observed under the Gaussian, we expect the stable equilibria in RBTS to share the same pattern as DG in tracking the skewness of the distribution, but at a rate in between OA and DG.